 I. The right of the child to be heard (art.
 12)

 Children identify environmental issues as highly relevant and important to their lives.
-Children’s voices have become a powerful global force for environmental protection and their views add relevant perspectives and experience with respect to environmental matters at all levels.
+Children’s voices have become a powerful global force for environmental protection and their views add relevant perspectives and experience with respect to decision-making on environmental matters at all levels.
 Even from an early age, children can enhance the quality of environmental solutions, for example by providing invaluable insights into issues such as the effectiveness of early warning systems for environmental hazards.
-Children’s views should be considered in the design and implementation of measures aimed at addressing the significant and long-term environmental challenges that are fundamentally shaping their lives.
+Due account should be taken of children’s views in the design and implementation of measures aimed at addressing the significant and long-term environmental challenges that are fundamentally shaping their lives.
 Additional support and special strategies may be required to empower children in disadvantaged situations, such as children with disabilities, children belonging to minority groups and children living in vulnerable areas, to exercise their right to be heard.
 The digital environment has potential for consulting with children and expanding their capacity and opportunities to effectively engage on environmental matters, including through collective advocacy if carefully used paying attention to the challenges for many children to access the digital environment.

-States should ensure that age-appropriate mechanisms are in place for children’s views to be heard regularly and at all stages of the environmental decision-making process for legislation, policies, regulations, projects and activities that may affect them at sub-national, national and international levels.
-For voluntary, respectful and transparent participation, children should be provided with environmental and human rights education, age-appropriate information, adequate time and resources and a supportive and enabling environment.
-They should receive information about outcomes of environment-related consultations and feedback on how their views were considered and have access to complaints procedures and remedies when their right to be heard in the environmental context is disregarded.
+States should ensure that age-appropriate mechanisms are in place for children’s views to be heard regularly and at all stages of the environmental decision-making process on legislation, policies, regulations, projects and activities at sub-national, national and international levels that may affect them.
+For voluntary, respectful, meaningful and transparent participation, children should be provided with environmental and human rights education, age-appropriate information, adequate time and resources and a supportive and enabling environment.
+They should receive information about outcomes of environment-related consultations and feedback on how due account was taken of their views and have access to complaints procedures and remedies when their right to be heard in the environmental context is disregarded.

 At the international level, States and international organizations should facilitate the involvement of children’s associations and child-led organizations or groups, in decision-making processes relating to the environment.
-States should also ensure that their obligations concerning children’s right to be heard are reflected in negotiations and implementation of instruments of international environmental law.
+States should also ensure that their obligations concerning children’s right to be heard are incorporated into international environmental decision-making processes, including in negotiations and implementation of instruments of international environmental law, and within the framework of international organizations in matters relating to the environment.
 Youth participation should be used to enhance child participation in environmental decision-making.

 J. Freedom of expression, association and peaceful assembly (arts.
 13 and 15)

+States shall promote and protect children’s rights to freedom of expression, association and peaceful assembly.
+This includes through providing a safe and enabling environment, including a legal and institutional framework within which children can effectively exercise their rights.
 Children’s rights to freedom of expression, association and peaceful assembly should not be subjected to restrictions other than those that are lawful, necessary and proportionate.